A writer’s life among the volcanoes

 His second piece of advice is to write and, at first, it doesn’t matter where.
 Robin says that beginners can hone their craft writing unpaid blog posts, mainly as a way of finding out if they really like doing it.

-Once you are convinced that writing is something you enjoy, Robin advises speaking to other writers.
+Once you are convinced that writing is something you enjoy, Robin advises talking to other writers.
 “Reach out to people, writers, bloggers, or anyone that does any science writing at all.
 Email them and politely ask if they’re interested in the expertise you have,” Robin suggests, “Ask if they can give you any advice on pitching or if they have recommendations for editors.”

 Next, it’s time to meet editors.
 Robin says, “Editors value people who know the science because they know that what you’re saying isn’t going to be just sensationalised silliness.
 Use the power of your academic background… (even if you don’t) have a lot of journalism experience.
 Journalists want to be contacted for stories, so they’re not too difficult to find.”